Piganino

 The Piganino is a conjectural musical instrument using a keyboard as to produce sound from pigs by poking them.
-Satirical use includes further terms as in Schweineorgel (pig organ), l’orgue à cochons, and "Hog Harmonium", (a play on "Steinway") "Swineway", or (a play on "pianoforte") "Porko Forte" in English.
+Satirical use includes further terms as in Schweineorgel (pig organ), l’orgue à cochons, and "Hog Harmonium", "Swineway" (a play on "Steinway"), or "Porko Forte" (a play on "pianoforte") in English.

 Background

 Louis XI of France was said to have challenged Abbé de Baigne to develop such an instrument, believing that it was impossible to do so.
 The Abbé, a well known constructor, anecdotally accepted the order against payment.
 The instrument was a variant of an organ using a keyboard to pick the pigs, which were sorted sizewise.

 This may be compared to the "domestication" of sound in sampling, sequencing, and synthesis.

 Striped pigs in the US

 The American quickstep song La Piganino mocked Italian influences on amateur music and popular culture in the 19th-century US.
 Beside lack of taste and vocal variety, the tendency to Italianize the names of all things chic and musical was lampooned.
 The cartoon anticipates the surrealistic machinery of Rube Goldberg.
 The 19th century played on various allegations, besides Piganino, further nicknames used for the fictitious instrument were "Hog Harmonium", "Swineway" or "Porko Forte".

 The background was a commons-related conflict: poor farmers tended to let their pigs roam freely, feeding on what the rich did not use, whereas the rich preferred towns and property to be tidily divided.
 The striped pig was used to represent such untidiness in general and drinking men specifically.
 Piganino and related cartoons insofar referred to uppity and wannabee neighbors and their porcine conflicts with others.
 In parallel, the Schweinfurter Anzeiger as of 1873 had renewed interest on the French historical origin of the Schweineorgel.